Tygs/ayo/README.md

 Among the features:

 - Minimal boiler plate setup
-- A port of Trio's nurseries, including cancellation
+- A port of Trio's nurseries, including cancellation.
+We called them `execution scopes` here.
 - Syntaxic sugar for common operations
 - Easy time out
 - Easy concurrency limit
 - Well behaved scheduled tasks
-- A proposed structure for your asyncio code
-- Mechanism to react to code changing the loop or loop policy
+- Mechanism to react to react to changing the loop, the loop policy or the task factory

-Each feature is optional but on by default and always at reach near you need them.
+Each feature is optional but on by default and always at reach when you need them.

 ayo does **not** provide a different async system.
-It embraces asyncio, so you can use ayo with other asyncio using code.
+It embraces asyncio, so you can use ayo insided or above other codes that use asyncio.
+It's completly compatible with asyncio and requires zero rewrite or lock in.

 ayo is **not** a framework.
 It only makes asyncio easier and safer to use.
 It does nothing else.